Hairnet: Uses

-Food service workers often wear it to prevent hair from contaminating the food, even though there has never been any scientific or anecdotal evidence that hair poses any health hazard.
-Public relations expert Edward Bernays, who started the trend of hairnets for food service workers, admittedly lied about the dangers of hair in food, and the hairnet manufacturing companies profited greatly from the propaganda and new regulations.
+Food service workers often wear hairnets to prevent their hair from entering the food.
 Hairnets are part of normal attire for female horse riders, and are worn in most equestrian disciplines, including dressage, eventing, show jumping, and hunting.
 Organizations such as the Pony Club encourage their young members to become accustomed to wearing hairnets when around horses, not only to ensure a neat and elegant appearance, but also to eliminate any danger of scalping, should the rider fall off and the horse tread on loose hair.

 Ballet dancers typically wear a bun at the crown of the head covered in a fine hairnet.

 In culture

 Ena Sharples, a character in the UK soap opera Coronation Street between 1960 and 1980, was famous for wearing a hairnet; the original hairnet was brought in by the character's actress, Violet Carson, to stop the make-up women from altering her hair.

-Female Gang members in the United States and Mexico may wear hair coverings as part of their uniforms.
-Although out of fashion, these hair coverings differ from nylon hairnets common in food service, labs, and manufacturing.
+Female gang members in the United States and Mexico may wear hair coverings as part of their uniforms.